openharmony/docs/en/application-dev/reference/errorcodes/errorcode-geoLocationManager.md

 Display a prompt asking for enabling the location service.

-## 3301200 Failure to Obtain the Positioning Result
+## 3301200 Failed to Obtain the Positioning Result

-**Error Message**
+**Error Information**

 Failed to obtain the geographical location.

 **Description**

-This error code is reported when the location service fails, and no positioning result is obtained.
+This error code is reported if the location service has failed, leading to a failure to obtain the positioning result.

 **Possible Causes**